Best Video Doorbells 2026: Ring vs Google Nest

 - Use the wedge mount.
 Both brands include angled wedges to adjust the viewing angle if your door is on a side wall.

-💰 3-Year Cost Comparison (Including Subscription)
+💰 3-Year Total Cost Comparison

-| Cost | Ring + Protect Basic | Nest + Aware |
+| Cost Breakdown | Ring + Protect Basic | Nest + Aware |

 |---|---|---|